 - A. Engage in conduct that is orderly.
-Examples of orderly conduct includes: - 1. walking in hallways; - 2. making only reasonable noise; - 3. using language or gestures that are appropriate for a school setting; - 4. allowing for vehicular or pedestrian traffic - 5. allowing for the normal operation of the school community; - 6.
+Examples of orderly conduct includes: - 1. walking in hallways; - 2. making only reasonable noise; - 3. using language or gestures that are appropriate for a school setting; - 4. allowing for vehicular or pedestrian traffic - 5. allowing for the normal operation of the school community; - 6. following proper medical and safety protocols, i.e. wearing masks. - 7.
 Obtaining permission from the administrator in charge if you intend to be in the school building or on school property, other than during regularly scheduled activities.
-Participating in activities only in parts of the building that are under the direct supervision of a district employee. - 7.
-Using computer/electronic communications responsibly, including only authorized use of computers, software, or internet/intranet account; accessing only appropriate websites; and abiding by the district's acceptable use policy. - 8.
+Participating in activities only in parts of the building that are under the direct supervision of a district employee. - 8.
+Using computer/electronic communications responsibly, including only authorized use of computers, software, or internet/intranet account; accessing only appropriate websites; and abiding by the district's acceptable use policy, regardless of instructional format. - 9.
 Using the elevator with expressed written permission from the principal or nurse - B. Engage in conduct that is subordinate to staff or others.
-Examples of subordinate conduct includes: - 1. complying with the lawful directions of teachers, school administrators, or other school employees in charge of students or otherwise demonstrating disrespect; - 2. obtaining permission from an administrator prior to leaving the school building during the school day; - 3. attending any assigned detentions/disciplinary consequences and being prepared when you arrive.
+Examples of subordinate conduct includes: - 1. complying with the lawful directions of teachers, school administrators, or other school employees in charge of students or otherwise demonstrating disrespect;

-- C. Engage in conduct that is conducive to education.
+- 2. obtaining permission from an administrator prior to leaving the school building during the school day; - 3. attending any assigned detentions/disciplinary consequences and being prepared when you arrive. - C. Engage in conduct that is conducive to education.
 Examples of conduct that are conducive to education include: - 1. complying with the lawful directions of teachers, school administrators, or other school personnel in charge of students; - 2. arriving on time for school or class; - 3. being prepared for class. - D. Engage in appropriate conduct while on a school bus.
 It is crucial for students to behave appropriately while riding on district buses, to ensure their safety and that of other passengers and to avoid distracting the bus driver.
 Students are required to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.